kurtosis-tech/kurtosis/core/README.md

 After Kurtosis has run,

 ### Building An Implementation
-See [the tutorial](./docs/TUTORIAL.md) for a step-by-step tutorial on how to build a Kurtosis implementation from scratch.
+See [the "Getting Started" tutorial](./tutorial/getting-started.md) for a step-by-step tutorial on how to build a Kurtosis implementation from scratch.

+### Debugging Failed Tests
+See [the "Debugging Failed Tests" tutorial](./tutorial/debugging-failed-tests.md) for information on how to approach some common failure scenarios.

 Examples
 --------